 “The more science discovers and the more comprehension it gives us of the mechanisms of existence, the more clearly does the mystery of existence itself stand out.” – Aldous Huxley

 Hello, I’m Richard.
 I am currently a PhD student in the Department of Cognitive Science at the University of California, San Diego (UCSD).
-My focus is in computational and cognitive neuroscience, where I mostly work on simulation and characterization of oscillatory and other types of neural population activity, and sometimes dabble in mining and analysis of other types of data.
+My research focus is in computational and cognitive neuroscience, where I mostly work on simulation and characterization of oscillatory and other types of neural population activity, and sometimes dabble in mining and analysis of other types of data.
 You can find out more in Projects, my CV, or our lab website.

 Prior to that, I lived in Toronto, Canada for 11 years.
 It’s the place I call home, and also where I received my Bachelor’s Degree (University of Toronto, BASc in Engineering Science).
 Prior to THAT, I was born and raised in Xinjiang, China, a place not unlike the deserts of Huacachina (Peru) in the photo above.

-My blog is spanned by everything in my life, from musings to reflections to neuroscience to sports to science & technology to who knows what else.
+My blog is spanned by everything in my life, from musings to reflections to neuroscience to sports to science & technology to travels (to who knows what else).
 I ponder a lot about life and our place in this world, and I write about it.
 At worst, this website is a representation and a record of my life; at best, it becomes an inspiration to someone who will come back to inspire and educate me - on my journey to find mind from matter.